 If you need compensation after your car accident, one of the most important things you can do is work with a Chicago car crash lawyer.

-Illinois is more than familiar with car accidents.
+Illinois and Chicago are more than familiar with car accidents.
 In fact, in 2015, our state saw more than 313,000 motor vehicle accidents, and nearly 66,000 of those involved injuries.
 Because Chicago is the most populous city in our state, we see a substantial portion of those injury-causing accidents each year.

-All of the victims in these crashes must face the difficult financial realities that follow.
+All of the victims in these car accidents must face the difficult financial realities that follow.
 Medical bills, vehicle repairs, and time away from work are just a handful of the expenses tied to a motor vehicle accident.

 At Lane & Lane, LLC, we believe in helping car accident victims get the personal injury compensation they deserve.
 If you were injured in an auto accident that wasn’t your fault, get in touch with a car accident lawyer at our Chicago firm to learn more about how we can help you.

 The Cause of Your Car Accident Is Important

 After your car accident, you were likely dazed and in pain, meaning you were unable to fully understand what had just happened.
 You might have missed key details about the events that led to your car accident—details that could determine the cause and, ultimately, who you should name in your claim for compensation.

 Identifying and proving the cause of your Chicago-area car accident is going to be a key part of your lawyer’s job.
 We will gather evidence to show who or what caused your crash so we can build you the strongest case possible.